 The IMA Salt Skimmer

 The Salt Skimmer is an excellent topwater lure.
 I have the ‘Mullet’ and the ‘Cotton Candy although this version has a different stricter finish than the Cotton Candy Komomo II.

 In the video above, this is the “Salt Skimmer’ doing the business.
-That session was in the daytime and for our neck of the wood, excellent conditions.
-The two fish tells me that this was probably a large shoal of schoolies chasing after baitfish.
-They were attacking everything that moves that day.
+That session was in the daytime and for our neck of the woods, excellent conditions.
+The two fish tell me that this was probably a large shoal of schoolies chasing after baitfish.
+They were attacking everything that moved that day.
 I have never caught two fish on one lure; that was the Bassman filming that video with his headcam.

 A ‘Walk the Dog’ action is preferred for the ‘Salt Skimmer‘.
 Just a slow retrieve with the rod tip high, gently tapping away should have that ‘Salt Skimmer’ dancing with joy.
 It pays to have a quality lightweight lure rod.
 Generally, I have noticed the more you pay, the lighter the rod seems to be.
 Don’t get me wrong; the cheaper rods will still get the same results.
 It’s just easier to keep tapping away for more extended periods with a lighter rod.

 Again, there are a few options here, so here are just a few “Salt Skimmer” beauties to get your credit card into action.

 - Cotton Candy

 There are two different types of ‘Salt Skimmer’ (that I wasn’t aware of): a silent version and the other one that rattles.
 I would only use the rattling one because that is one of the things that can attract the bass, even more so for surface lure fishing.
 I can imagine using the silent version when the water is like a millpond.